How to Prevent and Fix Frozen Pipes

-Every winter brings cold temperatures and with those cold temperatures homeowners need to be on alert for frozen pipes.
-If pipes have water in them and are exposed to freezing temperatures, the pipe can expand and burst causing serious damage to your home and property.
-Sometimes the pipes don’t burst but they crack, this can also cause major water damage.
-Because the crack can cause a slow leak that could go undetected for months.
+Every winter brings cold temperatures, and with those cold temperatures homeowners need to be on alert for frozen pipes.
+If pipes have water in them and are exposed to freezing temperatures, the pipe can expand and burst.
+This can cause serious damage to your home and property.
+Your home can end up flooded.
+Sometimes the pipes don’t burst — they crack, and this can also cause major water damage because the crack can cause a slow leak that could go undetected for months.
 In either case your home is at risk for water damage.

 Follow these preventative measures to avoid frozen, broken, and leaky pipes: